francoabaroa/experimental-ethereum-ios-brain-wallet/README.md

-# An experimental Ethereum iOS brain wallet
+# An experimental Ethereum iOS brain wallet I built with Joshua

 #### ** insecure, and just to be used for experimental purposes **